Please ask again Posted on

 Do your research first

+Don’t be a help vampire!
 Before you ask for a stranger’s help, try to solve your problem yourself.
-Read a few articles, watch some YouTube tutorials.
-Ask Google and ChatGPT.
-If you ask a community, read their FAQ or their wiki.
-Search for previous threads that answer your question.
+Read a few articles, watch some YouTube tutorials, read the manual, Google your question or ask ChatGPT.

-Don’t be a help vampire; before you ask, RTFM or JFGI.
-If you show no attempt at solving your own problem, people might ignore you, or rudely remind you to do some research.
+If you show no attempt at solving your own problem, people might ignore you, or rudely ask you to do your own research.

 Ask the right people